wpte/dbus-HomeWizard-Energy-P1/README.md

-# W.I.P. -> Converting from dbus-shelly-3em-smartmeter
 # dbus-homewizard-energy-p1
 Integrate HomeWizard Energy P1 meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.
+With the scripts in this repo, it should be easy to install, uninstall, and restart a service that connects the HomeWizard Energy P1 to the VenusOS and GX devices from Victron.
-Idea is pasend on @RalfZim project linked below.
+The idea is based on @RalfZim's project linked below.

 ## Inspiration
 This project is my first on GitHub and with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge: